ml-research/measuring-and-guiding-monosemanticity/README.md

 # Measuring and Guiding Monosemanticity

-Sublimetary material for "Measuring and Guiding Monosemanticity".
+Supplementary material for the paper ["Measuring and Guiding Monosemanticity"](https://arxiv.org/abs/2506.19382).

 The repository consits of a number of scripts that help reproduce the experiments and corresponding results of the paper.